Mathematics (MATH)

 MATH 4341 Linear Alg and Matrix Theory 3 SCH (3-0)

-Vector spaces and their linear subspaces.
-Representation of linear transformations by matrices.
-Normal forms, eigenvalues, special transformations and applications.
+Course topics include linear systems, determinants, solution of linear systems, vector spaces and their linear subspaces, representation of linear transformations by matrices, eigenvalues and eigenvectors, special transformations and applications, orthogonality and least squares, symmetric matrices and quadratic forms.
 Prerequisite: 6 semester hours of advanced mathematics.

 Fee: $15.00